WP-Autoplugin/abilities-inspector/readme.txt

 == Installation ==
 1. Upload the plugin folder to /wp-content/plugins/ OR install the ZIP via Plugins → Add New → Upload.
 2. Activate.
-3. Go to Tools → Abilities Explorer.
+3. Go to Tools → Abilities Inspector.

 == Changelog ==